Hero Background

 • AppExchange: Salesforce's marketplace for third-party apps and integrations that extend platform functionality.

-By understanding these fundamentals, testers can better design test cases, identify potential issues, and ensure that Salesforce implementations run smoothly.
+By understanding these fundamentals, testers (also called SFDC testers when working in the Salesforce ecosystem) can better design test cases, identify potential issues, and ensure Salesforce implementations run smoothly.
 This knowledge also provides a solid foundation for tackling common Salesforce interview questions when preparing for testing or admin roles.

 What Is Salesforce Testing?